Systematic Assessment of Fuzzers using Mutation Analysis: Approach

-We analyze the fuzzer performance in two phases: \begin{enumerate}[label=\Roman*.] \item How much of the program is the fuzzer able to cover? \item Does the fuzzer identify injected faults? \end{enumerate} For Phase~I, we are only interested in finding the maximum coverage obtainable, and for that, we use the fuzzer under test on the original program to generate a set of seed files that cover as much of the program as possible (called \emph{coverage seeds} from now on).
+For Phase~I, we are only interested in finding the maximum obtainable coverage, and for that, we use the fuzzer under test on the original program to generate a set of seed files that cover as much of the program as possible (called \emph{coverage seeds} from now on).
 Since no known faults are present, the incentive for the fuzzer is purely to cover the maximum amount of source code.
 Next, we use the coverage seeds as a static test suite, where we can apply traditional \mua optimizations and quickly remove any mutants that are killed by the coverage seed files.
 This allows us to eliminate trivial mutants (those that only need coverage to crash), which are a significant chunk of the total set of mutants, with limited computational overhead.

 In Phase~II, we use the coverage seeds as the starting point to fuzz the remaining stubborn mutants.
 This ensures that if the fuzzer contains ``intelligence'' to recognize and target the inserted fault, it can use that intelligence to find and kill the mutation.
 This method accounts for fuzzers that go beyond coverage and use advanced code analysis to guide fuzzing.